Hikers walking in the Salineras de Maras, region of Cusco

 For those trekking the Inca trail, there are several public toilets on the trail on day one of the trek, but there are very few after that.
 You also need to pay 1 sol to use the public toilets, so make sure you have some change on you if you want to use these.
 Public toilets are all stand up and squat type.
 Generally, there is no need to use these as we will set up a private toilet for use by our group.

 Every morning and evening you will be provided with a bowl of hot water for washing.
-As well as this we strongly recommend a good supply of baby wipes for cleaning hands during the day.
+As well as this we strongly recommend bringing baby wipes to cleaning hands during the day.
 Another option is to take baby-wipes and do a "pits and bits " wash.
-Remember that everything, including rubbish and used wet wipes, have to carried out. -
+Remember that everything, including rubbish and used wet wipes, have to carried out.
+It is sensible to bring small bags that you can fill with any rubbish you accumulate during your trek.
+Biodegradable nappy or dog waste bags are perfect for this and you can dispose of these in the bin that will be set up at each campsite.

-How should I expect to pay for tips?
+• How much should I expect to pay for tips?

 The site has two primary components: the agricultural sector and the urban sector.
 The urban areas are further divided into the upper town or temple district, and the warehouses of the lower town.
 It has around 200 buildings constructed in wide terraces, centred on a large public square.